 Transaction Finality

 Transaction finality is the point at which a transaction is considered irreversible and permanently recorded on the blockchain.
-In financial derivatives, finality is critical because it dictates when a trade is legally settled and when collateral can be released or re-deployed.
+In the world of derivatives, finality is crucial because it determines when a position is truly opened or closed, or when collateral is released.

 Economic Finality